deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_18_1.png)

-> 🔼 Figure 6 shows a comparison of text-to-image generation results from PUMA using different feature scales and a baseline model (Emu2), highlighting the diversity of image generation achieved with different scales.
+> 🔼 The figure shows a comparison of text-to-image generation results using different feature scales from PUMA and Emu2, highlighting the diversity of outputs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Diversity visualization of text-to-image generation results from PUMA feature scales f4 (1 visual token), f3 (4 visual tokens), and Emu2 (Sun et al., 2024b).
 The generated features are input to corresponding diffusion-based decoders with different random seeds.